postmanlabs/labs-docs/src/pages/docs/postman/collaboration/adding-private-network.md

 #### Guidelines

-The person submitting the API to the network must have edit access to the API.
-Every member of your team must have view or edit access to the API before you submit it to the network.
-APIs submitted to the private API network without all team members having view or edit access to it will not be permitted to add.
+To submit an API to the network, you must have edit access to the API, and each team member must have either edit or view access to it.
+You cannot add an API to the private network unless all team members have at least view access to the API.
 Learn more about team [roles and permissions](/docs/postman/collaboration/roles-and-permissions/).

 ## Discovering and consuming private APIs